 Disney Annual Passholder Cost

-This year we had the Disney Platinum Pass, which costs about 780 dollars for one year.
+The first year we had the Disney Platinum Pass, it cost about 780 dollars for one year.
+This same pass NOW is closer to 1200/ year.
 This was as much as my new iPhone and pretty hard to stomach.
 Being non-Florida residents this meant we had no blackout dates, could get a 10-20% discount at most shops and restaurants, discounts on resort rooms and “free” admission into all four parks all year.
 This doesn’t include admission into the water parks or the ESPN events, both of which have their own passes.
-I love the water parks so this was sad news for me, but as the water parks annual pass would have been another 150, I had to draw the line somewhere.
+We love the water parks so this was sad news for me, but as the water parks annual pass would have been another 150, we had to draw the line somewhere.
 And again we would have had to factor in things like flights and transportation every time we’d decide to visit WDW.

 The Mindset of a Disney Annual Passholder